SaerTrial/SaerTrial.github.io/_posts/2024-07-02-google-ctf-encrypted-runner.md

 - crypto
 ---

 This challenge is really cool, which I did not actually solve during this year's GoogleCTF.
 Furthermore, this is my first participation for international CTF events and I enjoyed a lot ("struggling all the way through" lol).
 Due to the official write-up that has been published after the contest finished, this post merely adds more detail and demonstrates how I tried to approach ("fail") towards a solution.
+The [attachment]({{ site.baseurl }}/assets/binary/2024-07-02-google-ctf-encrypted-runner/attachment.zip) could be downloaded here.

 ## Confusion and blockers